About my practice

-Many people who seek counseling are looking for ways to feel better and finding solutions to current issues.
+Many people who seek counselling are looking for ways to feel better and finding solutions to current issues.
 As a therapist, I help them find and develop tools they need to change and live a life they enjoy more fully.

 I work with individuals and family members.
 My down-to-earth approach allows you to be at ease in a comfortable setting.
 A therapist's role should engage with the client but while actively listening and be fully present with information the client is sharing.

 Once you've found a therapist who you feel comfortable with, the process usually begins with information gathering and assessment of the issues and symptoms if any.
 My own approach is directive but, at the same time, supportive and encouraging.
 Deciding to make a change can be scary; life transitions can be difficult.
 But with caring support, the journey can be exciting and rewarding.

 The initial sessions are when we work together to figure out what it is you want to change.
 Then we go about finding ways to achieve those changes.
 The therapy process can be as long or as short as you need it to be.
 Some people need just a few sessions to get clear on a life problem they are grappling with, while others seek for a more deep processing of what is going on with their lives (present and past).
 There is no set amount of sessions necessary for change to happen.
 You are in control.